 We reserve the right to update this privacy notice at any time, and we will provide you with a new privacy notice when we make any substantial updates.

 We may also notify you in other ways from time to time about the processing of your personal information or requesting you to confirm the accuracy of the information we hold on you.

 We would like the chance to resolve any complaints you have about the way we process your information; however, you do have the right to complain to the Jersey Office of the Information Commissioner or the Office of the Data Protection Authority in Guernsey about how we have used your personal data.

-Upon receipt of a Complaint about one of the products or services we offer it may be required that we share your data and the subject of the complaint with a supplier or producer of the product or service, you have complained about.
-This is part of the investigation into your complaint and we can assure you that your data will be protected as well as it is outlined in the notice.
+Upon receipt of a Complaint about one of the products or services we offer it may be required that we share your data and the subject of the complain with a supplier or producer of the product or service you have complained about.
+This is part of the investigation into your complaint, and we can assure you that your data will be protected as well as it is outlined in the notice.

 If you do not want your data shared with a supplier or producer of the product or service you want to complain about, please inform the member of staff taking your Complaint, or email our DPO at DPO@channelislands.coop.

 The details for each of these contacts are:

 The Channel Islands Co-operative Society,

 Co-operative House, 57 Don Street, St Helier, Jersey JE2 4TR